SpecDD

 The goal is not to create large requirements documents.
 The goal is to create many small, useful contracts that guide implementation.

 SpecDD is language-agnostic.
-It can be used with JavaScript, TypeScript, Python, Go, PHP, Java, C#, Rust, Ruby, or other platforms.
-It can be used with object-oriented, functional, procedural, service-oriented, or mixed styles.
-The main assumption is that the project has code organized in files.
+It can be used with JavaScript, TypeScript, Python, Go, PHP, Java, C#, Rust, Ruby, shell, Ansible, Terraform, CI pipelines, documentation projects, or other file-based technical systems.
+It can be used with object-oriented, functional, procedural, service-oriented, infrastructure-as-code, automation, or mixed styles.
+The main assumption is that project work is organized in files.

 Workflow